andrewsunglaekim/wdi_dc5_instructors/w01/lesson_plans/d05_refactoring/lesson_plan.md

 ## Other topics covered

+- Expectations
 - Git
 - Technical Debt
 - Polite Legacy Codebase
 - Getting people to embrace refactoring
 - How to be a polite legacy codebase
 - Tradeoffs of Microservices

+---

+## Expectations
+(1:00:19)

+- It's a continual process
+- One Year Later

+Note:

+You don't know what the design should really be until a year later

 ---